 Brittany is well-known for having a very specific microclimate.
 The Atlantic coastline makes for some beautifully warm, humid weather, while the northern coast onto the channel brings in some cooler air.

 Depending on what you are looking for, you could get it very wrong or very right.
-Here are our favourite places to live in Brittany.
+Here are our favorite places to live in Brittany.

 If you love the idea of Vannes, you might want to read our guide on living in Vannes is an expat.
 It has all the information you need to consider before moving to this wonderful town.